-3 minutes Reporting Steps FACILITATOR <section-header><section-header><list-item><list-item><list-item><list-item><list-item></list-item></list-item></list-item></list-item></list-item></section-header></section-header> Say: What should you do to report a youth-on-youth abuse incident or other problematic behavior?
-First - Immediately stop the abuse or policy violation.
+-Third - The camp director will follow the remaining steps First - Immediately stop the abuse or policy violation.
 This could include finding an adult or camp area director to assist you.
 Ensure everyone is in a safe environment.
 Second - Notify your camp director.
 If they are not available, contact your camp program director or camp ranger.
 Third - Your camp director will follow the remaining reporting steps.
 These might include using the Scouts First Helpline.
 Scouts First Helpline - What is it and when should utilize this resource?
-REPORT IT.
 What is Scouts First?
 The BSA has a dedicated 24-hour helpline to receive reports of known or suspected abuse or behavior that might put a youth at risk.
 This includes youth-on-youth abuse.
 1-844-SCOUTS1 (1-844-726-8871) If you cannot reach your camp leadership, you could reach out to your council Scout Executive or to the Scouts First helpline.
 As always, if someone is at immediate risk of harm, always call 911.
 All incidents of inappropriate activity, including those involving sexual matters, regardless of whether it is consensual, must be reported.

-1 minute CONCLUSION FACILITATOR Scouting is Safer than Ever Before Say: All of us should ask questions or investigate suspicious behavior or circumstances, as well as curious sights and sounds.
+1 minute CONCLUSION

+Say: All of us should ask questions or investigate suspicious behavior or circumstances, as well as curious sights and sounds.
 By reinforcing and enforcing Youth Protection guidelines, all of us help keep Scouts safe.

-EFFECTIVE BARRIERS TO ABUSE WEAK 107 POINTS FLORE TO ABUSE WEAK 107 POINTS FLORE TO ABUSE WEAK 107 POINTS FLORE TO ABUSE WEAK 107 POINTS FLORE WEAK 107 PO The BSA requires that abuse and youth protection violations be properly reported, managed, and documented.
+The BSA requires that abuse and youth protection violations be properly reported, managed, and documented.
 Remember that Scout safety and youth protection are everyone's business.

 By understanding the steps of Prevent, Recognize, Respond, and Report we will have a plan to work together to make Scouting safe for all youth and help to prevent incidents of abuse in the future.